UIUC-iSchool-DataViz/project-spring2017/part1/README.md

 This is the folder for Component 1 of *Group Summer*.

-Including a ipython notebook of the source code, a pdf file of all the data visualizations, and several data files.
+Including an ipython notebook of the source codes, a pdf file of all the data visualizations, and several data files.

 ## Requirement: Procedural, Bespoke Visualization